unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Keen Senses_**.
 The pseudodragon has advantage on Wisdom (Perception) checks that rely on sight, hearing, or smell.

 **_Magic Resistance_**.
-The pseudodragon has advantage on saving throws against spells and other magical effects.
+The pseudodragon has advantage on saving throws against spells and other tek effects.

 **_Limited Telepathy_**.
 The pseudodragon can magically communicate simple ideas, emotions, and images telepathically with any creature within 100 feet of it that can understand a language.